-I also don't believe the ability to post nasty messages and racy pictures and video clips online has led to a more coarse society, any more than Nixon speechwriter turned New York Times columnist William Safire was right in 1977, when he said that the telephone had ruined good conversation and good speaking manners.
+I also don't believe that the ability to post nasty messages and racy pictures and video clips online has led to a more coarse society, any more than Nixon speechwriter turned New York Times columnist William Safire was right in 1977, when he said that the telephone had ruined good conversation and good speaking manners.

 True, Internet "leetspeak" can be rather juvenile, amirite?
 But people like that were always around.
 They just didn't have a method of expressing their desire to be that kind of jerk. kthxbai.

 Society hasn't changed.
-What has is the means for, and the speed of, expressing one's thoughts and feelings.
+What has changed is the means for, and the speed of, expressing one's thoughts and feelings.

 Once, Thomas Jefferson, Andrew Jackson or Abraham Lincoln -- or their supporters, or their opponents -- would take half an hour to write a letter, and then wait hours for a postman to come and pick it up, and then wait days or even weeks for a response.
 That response might appear in a return letter, or in a newspaper, either supportive or opposing.
 If you think the media is nasty now, you should have seen some of the things those Presidents dealt with -- and, all too frequently, the supporters of these great men were no more refined or polite in their "journalistic" fusillades than were their opponents.